fp-ts/core/docs/modules/Function.ts.md

 The `absurd` function is a stub for cases where a value of type `never` is encountered in your code, meaning that it should be impossible for this code to be executed.

-This function is particularly useful in functional programming, where it's often necessary to specify that certain cases are impossible.
+This function is particularly when it's necessary to specify that certain cases are impossible.
-By calling `absurd`, you can ensure that the type system correctly reflects that a certain value should never occur.

 **Signature**